 This is the organizing page for the Fraser River Fuggitivi (FRF), an informal roadie riding group that starts from the River Market in New Westminster, BC and will shortly be starting its third season.
-See Twitter (@FRFuggitivi) for specific ride details or the Twitter feed below – all ride info (including cancellations will be on Twitter.
+See Twitter (@FRFuggitivi) for specific ride details or the Twitter feed below – all ride info (including cancellations) will be on Twitter.
 Regular rides will be resuming in April 2015.
 Informal rides and social events in the interim will be organized via Twitter.

-Regular rides for 2014 are underway: around 3 hours on a Sunday, with a 0830 roll out from Tre Galli cafe in River Market.
+The regular schedule is around 3 hours on a Sunday, with a 0830 roll out from Tre Galli cafe in River Market.
 Around 25 kph easy to moderate pace with routes including variations on Steveston and return, UBC loops, Port Moody/Belcarra, and farther afield such as Fort Langley and the Fraser Valley when we get the chance.
 The emphasis is on the pleasure of riding, and an excuse to drink espresso (sometimes beer – the official club hashtag is #MoreMilesMoreBeer) and get out and ride with other local roadies.
-There are some chances for sprints and hill climb hammering if you need them.
+There are some chances for sprints and hill climb suffering if you need them.
 Sometimes the hammer gets dropped; other times it gets left at home.
 In 2014 we did 22 rides on Sundays for around 1,800 kilometres (and 13,000 metres of climbing) in total.